gurvick/ezLoad/README.md

 ## Cloning and forking prerequisites

 - Make sure you have the recommended version or later of Node installed
-- Have a MongoDB clusteer
+- Have a MongoDB cluster
 - Have a .env file with your MongoDB connection string and JWT secret code

 ## Next Steps